PHLAK/docker-transmission/README.md

 -----

-##### Running with a named data volume (recommended)

-In order to persist configuration data when upgrading your running daemon container you may create a named volume to hold this configuration data.
-This is _highly_ recommended.

-    docker volume create --name transmission-data

-After the volume has been created run the daemon container with the volume mounted:

-    docker run -d -v transmission-data:/etc/transmission-data -v /local/downloads:/srv/downloads -p 9091:9091 -p 51413:51413/udp --name transmission-daemon phlak/transmission

 ##### Running the container over an OpenVPN tunnel

 Place your OpenVPN client configuration file in a directory anywhere on your host system with the